Cube Escape: Rusty Lake Paradise

 Rusty Lake Paradise is a puzzle game that was released on January 11, 2018.
-The game is set on a small, isolated island in Rusty Lake, where the island and its inhabitants have been cursed with plagues resembling the ten plagues of Egypt.
-Gameplay takes place in 1796 and centers upon the return of Jakob Eilander, who has returned home after learning of his mother's death.
+The game is set on a small, isolated island in Rusty Lake, where the island and its inhabitants have been cursed with the biblical ten plagues of Egypt.
+Gameplay takes place in 1796 and centres upon the return of Jakob Eilander, who has returned home after learning of his mother's death.
 Once there, Jakob is tasked by his mother's ghost to retrieve her memories and bring an end to the plagues.

 As with prior games, Rusty Lake Paradise was released to Android, Microsoft Windows, iOS, and macOS.
 Reviewers of the game praised its for its surreal horror and expansion upon the Rusty Lake lore.
 The reviewer for PC World praised the game while noting that the game needed better balance for the puzzle difficulty and that it had "quite a few filler puzzles".